prathamesh-sonpatki/o11y-wiki/README.md

 ### TSDB

 TSDB stands for time-series database.
 TSDBs are databases optimized for timeestamp data or time-series data, which in the context of observability contains metrics about systems which are timestamped with metrics about a system or service's health.

+### Trace

+A trace is a detailed record of the path a request takes through a system.
+Traces can be used to understand the performance of a system and identify bottlenecks.

 ## U